SpaceVim/SpaceVim/bundle/vim-matchup/README.md

 ### Auto-closing plugins

-match-up does not provides auto-complete or auto-insertion of matches.
+match-up does not provide auto-complete or auto-insertion of matches.
 See for instance one of the following plugins for this;

 - [vim-endwise](https://github.com/tpope/vim-endwise)